snnyvrz/hyphorest-challenge/README.md

 # Hyphorest

-Hyphorest is a project designed to simplify and enhance your development workflow.
-It provides tools and utilities to streamline processes, improve productivity, and ensure maintainable code.
+Hyphorest is a Carbon Footprint Visualizer designed to help users understand their environmental impact.
+By inputting basic lifestyle data such as transportation habits, dietary preferences, and household energy consumption, users can visualize their personal carbon footprint.
+The application features custom charts to display carbon impact across various categories and includes comparison tools to benchmark individual results against national or global averages.

 ## Features